 Evereresting – riding repeats up a hill/mountain until you've clocked up 8,848m of climbing – has become more popular lately, perhaps because of the lack of racing, perhaps because of the need to ride alone.

-We reported last month that Keegan Swenson had taken the Everesting men's world record from retired WorldTour pro Phil Gaimon, who had held it for just four days,
+Records were broken rapidly.
+We reported in May that Keegan Swenson had taken the Everesting men's world record from retired WorldTour pro Phil Gaimon, who had held it for just four days.
+But on October, 3 the 26 year-old Amercian amateur Sean Gardner, broke sub seven hours mark, clocking in a time of just 6 hours, 59 minutes and 38 seconds.

-and Hannah Rhodes (above) broke the women's world record last weekend, becoming the fastest British rider, male or female, to complete the challenge.
+Hannah Rhodes (above) broke the women's world record in June, becoming the fastest British rider, male or female, to complete the challenge.
+Although this also didn't stand for long.
+The former British pro Emma Pooley knocked 15 minutes off this time in July.

 Many bike brands have become involved in the production of personal protective equipment since Covid-19 began sweeping the globe.
 Italy's Santini switched from making cycling clothing to the production of face masks, for example, and Muc-Off began manufacturing antibacterial alcohol and QUAT sanitisers.